jagadeeshjr5/answer.engine/README.md

 # answer.engine (answer dot engine)

 **answer.engine** is an AI-powered answer engine that answers users' queries by crawling the web in real time.
-It is built on top of google search and gemini.
+It is built on top of Google Search and Gemini.

 **Key components:**
 1. Search engine.